Ameba-AIoT/ameba-arduino-doc/source/amebapro2/Example_Guides/PowerMode/Deep Sleep Mode.rst

 |image01|

 | Next is setting up the system and entering the power mode.
 Please refer to the following steps for entering Deep Sleep mode.
 | Step 1.
+Ensure RETENTION is "#define RETENTION 0" in this example.
+| Step 2.
 Set up the “WAKEUP_SOURCE”, AON timer: 0; AON GPIO: 1; RTC: 2.
-| Step 2.
+| Step 3.
 Set up the wake-up source setting.
 There are 3 wake-up sources, each one has its own settings.
 | For AON timer, at section ”#if (WAKEUP_SOURCE == 0)”, set value to “CLOCK” and “SLEEP_DURATION”.
 “CLOCK” can be 4MHz or 100kHz.
 “SLEEP_DURATION” unit is in seconds.
 | For AON GPIO, at section “#elif (WAKEUP_SOURCE == 1)”, set value to “WAKUPE_SETTING”.
 “WAKUPE_SETTING” in this case is the Pin number, that can be 21 or 22.
 The GPIO pin is set to active high, please refer to the following connection.